leifj/wallet-refarch/draft-johansson-wallet-refarch.md

   3. A verifier implements RP side of {{OIDC4VP}}
   4. A wallet implements the RP side of {{OIDC4VCI}} and the OP side of {{OIDC4VP}}

+A wallet conforming to this profile is essentially an openid connect /store-and-forward proxy/ with a user interface.

 This minimal profile fulfills several of the requirements in the previous section:

   * Selective disclosure is provided by the use of SD-JWT objects to represent credential and presentation objects.